dzhadinets/yalda/README.md

 Ie for YOCTO it is enough convenient to get and track sources using `devtool` but develop them using YALDA

 ## Toolchain
+Toolchain can be used for components compillation.
+Make sure you set correct crosscompillation prefix In case of BOOTLIN's toolchain the system gets latest stable version with glibc basing on the selected achitecture

 ## Build components
 To build everything